logo

 I trained dogs professionally for 20 years.
 I would trust NO DOG around a new baby.

-Small children/infants and pets should be supervised and you need to be especially vigilant when a new baby is brought in and the dog is not familiar with the sounds & scents it makes and that it will demand attention from the human/s that might have previously gone to the dog.
-I have 2 dogs, but as far as I know, neither has ever been around an infant.
+Small children/infants and pets should be supervised, and you need to be especially vigilant when a new baby is brought in and the dog is not familiar with the sounds and scents it makes, which will demand attention from the humans that might have previously gone to the dog.
+I have two dogs, but as far as I know, neither has ever been around an infant.

 They may or may not be good with one.
 Dogs can kill little kids, so do not leave a kid alone with one.